smagnuson19/Tellr-App/README.md

 1. Install Cocoapods with gem
 `sudo gem install cocoapods`
 (optional for bugsnag to upload dSYM files)
 `sudo gem install cocoapods-bugsnag`
 2. `yarn install`
 3. `react-native link`
 4. cd into ios folder and Link in Pods
  `pod install`

+**Let's make sure it works!**
-6. cd to root TellrApp directory run `yarn start`
+1. cd to root TellrApp directory run `yarn start`
-7. run in Xcode
+2. run in Xcode

-Issues: If you run into an issue on install pods with react-native-image-picker
+**Issues**: If you run into an issue on install pods with react-native-image-picker
 1. cd into node_modules/react-native-image-picker
 2. In package.json rename "name" value to RNImagePicker
 3. Rename the .podspec file to RNImagePicker
 4. cd ios and rename the .xcodeproject file to RNImagePicker.xcodeproject
 5. `pod install` again

+Alternatively, if you get any linker issues, that means React-Native-Image-Picker may have added itself back in.
+Delete any duplicate library pods.
+Linker commands are specific to pods.

 ## Deployment

-To run:
+**Make sure you open the xcworkspace NOT the xcproject file.**

+### Production Version
 The scheme 'DeployTellrApp' is shipped with xcode and is the production version.
 Just select it as your target in Xcode and click build.

+**Possible issues**: Make sure the main.js bundle is built.
+It can be built through running `yarn build:ios` and then has to be manually added by dragging the file into the directory of your project in Xcode.
+It is important that you just create a reference to the file.

+Make sure certifications are setup correctly if trying to display on the phone.
+Easiest way is to create the certifications using your apple id.
+No developer account is required to run the app on your own phone.

+### Dev Version
-If you want a Debug version of TellrApp, you have to create a new scheme using TellrAppTests.
+If you want a Debug version of TellrApp, you have to create a new scheme using 'TellrAppTests'.
 Make sure in the build config that you build the React library first as you might encounter issues.
 No other libraries/dependencies need to be built.

-Run `yarn start` in Tellr root directory.
-Once watchman is running open up the xcworkspace in xcode and build to the debug scheme you just made.
+Run `yarn start` in Tellr root directory to boot up Metro Bundler.
+This bundles all of the JS files for you and will play nicely with watchman when developing.
+Once built, leave the window open.
+ Go into the **xcworkspace** and build `TellrAppTests`.
+Note: the debug version won't build to the phone.
+Can only be used in the emulator due to certification complexities.

+## Deployment To App Store or Testflight
+In order to do this, you need certificates, which requires an apple developer account.
+The app uses Push Notifications, App Groups, and Remote Notifications.
+This will put it on testflight, where you can check it out and then push it to the appstore from the developer portal.

+1. `cd ~/Tellr/ios`
+2. `fastlane ios production`

-## Term 1 Demo Prioritizations
+## Term 1 Demo Prioritization
 1. User Login and signup flow complete
 2. Parents and children able to be a part of a Family and interact
 3. Children and parents able to add tasks/Goals